Dignity Health: Controversies

 Dignity Health was included by California Attorney General Kamala Harris on the antitrust investigation, launched in September 2012, into whether growing consolidation in the state's hospitals and physician groups was driving up the health care costs.

 As of summer 2018, Dignity Health did not provide many services considered routine by non-religious providers, including some emergency procedures.
 Dignity Health has cited the "Ethical and Religious Directives for Catholic Health Care Services" as its guideline in approving or refusing medical procedures.
 That document is prepared by the United States Conference of Catholic Bishops, which is not a medical organization.
 A particular controversy results from Dignity Health's non-Catholic marketing style, and unclear representations of which facilities are and are not considered Catholic.

+In August 2024, Dignity Health and Mercy San Juan Medical Center were sued for "malicious and outrageous" conduct by the family of Jessie Peterson.
+They had been told in April 2023 that Peterson had checked out of the hospital, when in fact she had died in the care of Mercy San Juan.
+The hospital had then shipped Peterson's body to a storage facility, and did not inform her family.
+The family did not learn of Peterson's death until April 2024.
+When Peterson's body was recovered, it was too decayed to determine if her death was the result of medical malpractice.

 Hospitals

-Dignity Health owned or operated 40 hospitals—24 Catholic and 15 non-Catholic:
+Dignity Health operates 40 hospitals—24 Catholic and 15 non-Catholic: